 Born Free Co-Founder and Trustee, Virginia McKenna OBE, said: “Have we learned nothing over the years?
 How can we not understand that keeping wild animals in cages is not just cruel, but shameful?
 Lions are known as kings of the jungle.
 This little king, sadly, will never wear his crown, but at least we can give him love and respect and a natural environment to roam and rest in.
 That is the least he deserves, and I hope people will help us write a happy ending to this story.”

-Born Free plans to transport King from Belgium to South Africa where he will be given a permanent home at their long-established big cat sanctuary at Shamwari.
+Born Free have now transported King from Belgium to South Africa where he has been given a permanent home at their long-established big cat sanctuary at Shamwari.
 The sanctuary is already home to 16 lions and leopards rescued from appalling captive conditions.
 King will be given lifetime care in a spacious, safe and natural environment, surrounded by the beautiful sights and sounds of Africa.

 King’s new life at Born Free’s big cat sanctuary will be a world away from the Paris apartment in which he was discovered.
 Shockingly, an increasing number of wild animals are kept as pets worldwide.
 Born Free opposes the keeping of wild animals as pets because they have complex social, physical and behavioural needs and are, therefore, particularly susceptible to welfare problems when kept as pets.